geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2024.02.00 to 2025.01.00

-### Add Favorite plugin to localConfig.json
+### Add TagsManager and Favorite plugins to localConfig.json

-The new Favorite plugin should be added inside the plugins `maps` section of the `localConfig.json` to visualize the button on the resource cards
+The new TagsManager and Favorite plugin should be added inside the plugins `maps` section of the `localConfig.json` to visualize a new menu item in the admin menu and to to visualize the button on the resource cards

 ```diff
 {